Handy Library Manager

 Review spine label samples.

-• CALL data field includes the following data: 414 MER;
+• The CALL data field includes the following information: 414 MER.

-• VOLUME data field includes information: vol.1 A-G;
+• The VOLUME data field contains: vol.1 A-G.

-• The spine label will display: CATEGORY, CALL, VOLUME, and CATEGORY.
+• The spine label will display the following fields: CATEGORY, CALL, VOLUME, and CATEGORY again.

-For better readability we want to separate CATEGORY from CALL and VOLUME.
-In this case the SPACE is inserted into the Included Fields box.
-It defines empty line.
+To enhance readability, we want to separate the CATEGORY from the CALL and VOLUME fields.
+In this case, a SPACE is inserted into the Included Fields box, which defines an empty line.
 The SPACE is listed at the end of all data fields in the All Fields box.

 design spine labels, multiple fields included

 The spine label should be read from top to bottom.
-The top row should define the area in the library where the item is placed (Reference).
-The second row contains additional information about the location of the item in the library (Dewey: 413, Dictionaries).
-Additional rows may provide more information about the location or about the item (Volume information).
+The first row indicates the area of the library where the item is located (e.g., Reference).
+The second row provides additional details about the item's location within the library, such as the Dewey Decimal classification (e.g., Dewey: 413, Dictionaries).
+Subsequent rows may include more information about the location or specific details about the item, such as volume information.

-Answer: On your spine labels you can include data that is entered into our library system.
-When designing the label you can select the field that contains reading program values and it will be included on the spine label.
+On your spine labels, you can include information entered into our library system.
+When designing the label, you can choose the field that contains the reading program values (LEXILE), and it will be included on the spine label.

-Answer: In the Included Fields box select the following data fields: ID, Category, Author, Place, Level.
+Select the following data fields in the Included Fields box: ID, Category, Author, Place, Level.

 Children